10 Surprising Things You Can Turn Into Cash

 But what about taking some of the things you have from the money you have spent and converting them back into cash?
-Or how about taking some of your everyday habits and making cash from them?
-It’s like giving yourself a pay raise, or reclaiming some of your hard earned money.
+Or how about taking some of your everyday habits and making money from them?
+It’s like giving yourself a pay raise or reclaiming some of your hard earned money.

 10 Things to Turn Into Cash

-Broken Electronics: Used iPod, iPhone, video game, GPS system or camera can be traded in for a Target gift card (cash this in using the tip above).Laptops, Cell Phones, LCD Monitors, Digital Cameras, MP3 Players, Blu-Ray, and Gaming Systems can be traded in at Costco for a gift card.
+- Broken Electronics: Used iPods, iPhones, video games, GPS systems or cameras can be traded in for a Target gift card (cash this in using the tip above).
+MDP reader Andrew also added that laptops, cell phones, tablets, and other items can be traded in at Gazelle.

-Wire Hangers: Some dry cleaners will take these back in exchange for cash (the one near us offers $0.25 per hanger).
+- Wire Hangers: Some dry cleaners will take these back in exchange for cash (the one near us offers $0.25 per hanger).

-Curbside Recycling: Some trash companies have partnered with RecycleBank, a curbside recycling company that rewards your recycling efforts with points earned by the number of pounds recycled per week!
+- Curbside Recycling: Some trash companies have partnered with RecycleBank, a curbside recycling company that rewards your recycling efforts with points earned by the number of pounds recycled per week!

-Cars that Do Not Run: These can also be scrap metaled, or you can donate them to charities for a tax deduction at the end of the year.
+- Cars that Do Not Run: These can also be scrap metaled, or you can donate them to charities for a tax deduction at the end of the year.

-Empty Printer Cartridges: Office Depot and Staples will give you around $3 per printer cartridge (check to see if it is store credit or cash), and TonerBuyer will pay cash.
+- Empty Printer Cartridges: Office Depot and Staples will give you around $3 per printer cartridge (check to see if it is store credit or cash), and TonerBuyer will pay cash.

-Internet Searches: Do your internet searching with Swagbucks, and randomly earn bucks that can be claimed for gift cards as well as cash (paid into your PayPal account).
+- Internet Searches: Do your internet searching with Swagbucks, and randomly earn bucks that can be claimed for gift cards as well as cash (paid into your PayPal account).

-Carpooling, Biking, and Telecommuting: Sign up for the NuRide program, and log in the miles that you carpool/bike/telecommute to redeem for gift cards or cash.
+- Carpooling, Biking, and Telecommuting: Sign up for the NuRide program, and log in the miles that you carpool/bike/telecommute to redeem for gift cards or cash.